FDA expected to announce new warning on Johnson & Johnson vaccine related to rare autoimmune disorder

-About 100 preliminary reports of Guillain-Barré have been detected after 12.8 million doses of Johnson & Johnson vaccine were administered, the Centers for Disease Control and Prevention said in a statement.
-These cases have largely been reported about two weeks after vaccination and mostly in men, many aged 50 and older.
+About 100 preliminary reports of Guillain-Barré have been detected after the administration of 12.8 million doses of Johnson & Johnson vaccine in the United States, the Centers for Disease Control and Prevention said in a statement Monday.
+The cases have largely been reported about two weeks after vaccination and mostly in men, many aged 50 and older.

+The warning on the Johnson & Johnson vaccine will be the latest blow to a vaccine that had been widely anticipated for its ease of use — it requires only a single dose, which makes it especially helpful in immunizing harder-to-reach populations and regions.
+But the vaccine has been plagued by problems.

 Available data do not show a pattern suggesting a similar increased risk with the Pfizer-BioNTech and Moderna vaccines, after more than 321 million doses of those vaccines have been administered in the United States.
-The Guillain-Barré cases will be discussed as part of an upcoming meeting of CDC advisers, the agency said.

 Guillain-Barré syndrome usually occurs at a rate of about 60 to 120 cases each week, according to CDC data.
 While the cause of the syndrome is not fully understood, it often follows infection with a virus, including influenza, or bacteria.
 Each year in the United States, an estimated 3,000 to 6,000 people develop the illness.